JacobUns/Work-Brain/Agile/User Stories.md

 ### Feature User Stories
 These types of story directly contribute to the value delivered to a user.
 Something a user touches at any point which provides them value, whether behind the scenes or at their finger tips, can be considered a feature user story.
 ### Enabler User Stories
 To enable the breakdown of work into regularly deliverable chunks, and to break down cross-team dependencies, a team may be required to deliver stories that provide no user value but ultimately delivers value to the engineering team.
-An example of this would be setting up the foundations for a new set of infrastructure, including new [[Architecture#Micro-services|Micro-services]], piplines and [[Repositories]]
+An example of this would be setting up the foundations for a new set of infrastructure, including new [[Micro-service Architecture]], pipelines and [[Repositories]]

 # Theory
 ## INVEST